aleshaleksey/fansys23/14-recipes.md

 ___

 ## Paladin
-A paladin is a holy warrior aligns with higher powers as their long arm in the mortal realm.
+A paladin is a holy warrior that aligns with higher powers as their long arm in the mortal realm.

+The build focuses on offensive abilities with additional capabilities for fighting supernatural entities ("[Holy Strike](06-abilities.md#holy-strike)" and "[Divine strike](06-abilities.md)"). "[Bind Beast I](06-abilities.md#bind-beast-i-x)" is recommended as it can be used to gain a more powerful steed.
+Likewise "[Spellcasting Local: Incantation](06-abilities.md#spellcasting-local)" is a versatile school that gives some access to healing magic.

+Medium/Heavy armour, shield and heavy blades/axes/spears are recommended proficiencies.
+Likewise proficiency with disarm, sunder and grapple are useful for defeating foes without necessarily killing them.

+The conventional paladin in shining armour can be made into a guardian of nature by replacing the incantation magic with nature magic, and focusing on medium armour instead of heavy armour.
+Likewise, there are interesting builds and concepts to be tested in mixing the paladin and [archer](#archer) build.

+A paladin should focus on STR, and CHA.
+If the campaign involves more combat vs mortals or constructs, it is worth focusing more on CON than CHA.

 |Level (base)|SP dice (Nat)| MP dice (Sup)|NAP|SAP|Abilities|Proficiencies|Notes|
 |-|-|-|-|-|-|-|-|